zeiktuvai/MSF_Addon/notes/notes.md

 v2.12.2
-- Added Supply Truck interface to para dropped supply trucks to be able to retrieve supplies (Uses ACE Rearm vehicle points)
+- Added Logistics interface to Supply truck para drop.
+Uses ACE Rearm points when players get crates/backpacks from the supply truck.
-- Added Supply Truck module
-- Added Module to make a vehicle a supply truck (If it is an ACE Rearm vehicle)
+- Added supply truck module to turn a placed ACE Rearm compatible vehicle into a supply truck with Logi Interface.
+- Added addon option to set crate/backpack cost for supply trucks
+- Added addon option to set vehicle drop height.
+- Updated GM and End mission module to include the logged in admin by default.
+- Reorganized some addon options

 [position player, 40] call BIS_fnc_objectsGrabber;